phetsims/sound-waves/doc/implementation-notes.md

 ## Correct wave speed

 We run the physics on a finite discrete lattice, but must match up with the correct values (frequency, wavelength and wave speed) for each screen.
-The calibration value of the sound scenes for the wave-interference simulation is used but adapted for the new screen size:
+The calibration value of the soundWaves scenes for the wave-interference simulation is used but adapted for the new screen size:

 ```const correction = 2.4187847116091334 * SoundConstants.WAVE_AREA_WIDTH / 500;```